zonely-gen-tr/ZonelyCoreFiveM/README.md

----
-"ZonelyCoreFiveM"
+ZonelyCoreFiveM
-"A step by step setup guide to install the ZonelyCoreFiveM plugin on your FiveM server and send commands from your website."
+A step by step setup guide to install the ZonelyCoreFiveM plugin on your FiveM server and send commands from your website.
-"ZonelyCoreFiveM"
----

 Before integrating your website with ZonelyCoreFiveM, ensure you use the latest official version.
 Download the newest ZonelyCoreFiveM release here:
 https://zonely.gen.tr/plugins/zonelycorefivem-1-0-0.zip